abdifatahmohamad/github-finder-app/README.md

 # GitHub profile finder app using [React.js](https://reactjs.org)

-**A react app that helps the user to search GitHub profiles using GitHub API.
-The app uses the class component for state management.**
+A react app that helps the user to search GitHub profiles using GitHub API.
+The app uses the class component for state management.

 ## Live URL :-

 > [Github Finder](https://thirsty-lamport-a64128.netlify.app/)

-**OR your can do the following to run in your local machine**
+Or your can do the following to run in your local machine

 ## Scripts